BRAZIL – AMAPA (Macapa) Jan 14-15, 2022

 It has five floors, with a ground floor, lounge, social area, bathrooms and bedrooms, and a facade that measures almost twenty meters in height.
 Full of multiple internal divisions and decoration loaded with gilt and stucco plus art nouveau mosaics with reproductions similar to those of Pompeii, Greco-Roman-themed reliefs, glass floors and a variety of other coverings.

-Inside, the walls are smooth plaster, white or decorated tiles, wood, tile, and even ceramic panel.
-Stucco forms decorative wreaths of flowers, panels with nymphs and angels, a lion’s head, wooden floors of yellowwood and acapu wood, with inlays or patterns.
+Inside, the walls are smooth plaster, white or decorated tiles, wood, tile, and even ceramic panels.
+Stucco forms decorative wreaths of flowers, panels with nymphs and angels, a lion’s head, and wooden floors of yellowwood and acapu wood, with inlays or patterns.
 The ceilings, most are in stucco, but also paintings simulating wood, decorated tiles or metal plates.

 The residence was equipped with the most modern electrical and hydraulic installations available at the time – copper conduits, circuit breakers, sockets and switches, cold and hot water, flushing boxes, siphons, toilets and urinals, and piped gas.